ngrx/platform/projects/ngrx.io/content/guide/store/reducers.md

 # Reducers

 Reducers in NgRx are responsible for handling transitions from one state to the next state in your application.
-Reducer functions handle these transitions by determininig which [actions](guide/store/actions) to handle based on the type.
+Reducer functions handle these transitions by determining which [actions](guide/store/actions) to handle based on the type.

 ## Introduction

 Reducer functions are pure functions in that they produce the same output for a given input.
-They are without side effects, and handle each state transition synchronously.
-Each reducer function takes the latest `Action` dispatched, the current state, and determines whether to return a newly modified state, or the original state.
+They are without side effects and handle each state transition synchronously.
+Each reducer function takes the latest `Action` dispatched, the current state, and determines whether to return a newly modified state or the original state.
 This guide shows you how to write reducer functions, register them in your `Store`, and compose feature states.

 ## The reducer function

 There are a few consistent parts of every piece of state managed by a reducer.

-- An interface or type that defines that shape of the state.
+- An interface or type that defines the shape of the state.
-- The arguments including the initial state or current state and current action.
+- The arguments including the initial state or current state and the current action.
 - The switch statement

-Below is an example of a set of actions to handle the state of a scoreboard, and the associate reducer function.
+Below is an example of a set of actions to handle the state of a scoreboard, and the associated reducer function.

 First, define some actions for interacting with a piece of state.